Photo of the church

 We are a small group but would welcome new members.
 Experience is not necessary but enthusiasm and a willingness to learn are essential, as is physical fitness since a certain amount of lifting and carrying is involved.

 Members must be able to make a regular commitment to the church flower rota.
-Volunteers should leave their name and contact details at the presbytery addressed to the 'Flower Group'.
+Volunteers should leave their name and contact details at the Church Office addressed to the 'Flower Group'.

 Gift Aid